mattermost/mattermost-handbook/operations/research-and-development/product/release-process/playbooks-release.md

 This document outlines the Playbooks release process for the Mattermost core team.
 Our release process draws from many best practice Agile, Scrum, and Software Development Lifecycle methodologies.

-Every two weeks, the team runs through a playbook to cut a new release of the plugin, smoke test it, and add it to the marketplace.
+Every month, the team runs through a playbook to cut a new release of the plugin, smoke test it, and add it to the marketplace.
 That gets pushed to cloud immediately \(via split.io\), and any self-managed customers who desire the upgrade may do so from the plugin marketplace.

 ## Release Timeline